Essential oils have become very popular.

-- Use an organic products to ensure the oil doesn’t contain chemical pesticides.
+- Use an organic product to ensure the oil doesn’t contain chemical pesticides.

 It takes an enormous amount of plant material to extract 5ml of essential oil.
 If that plant was sprayed with pesticides and herbicides then the oil product will have a concentrated amount of that chemical that you can then absorb into your body with its use.

-One great company that produces high quality, organic essential oils is Veriditas Botanicals, which you can purchase through my office.
+One great company that produces high quality, organic essential oils is Pranarom, which you can purchase through my office.

 Most essential oils will irritate the skin if applied “neat” or directly to the skin.